keiya01/react-performance-testing/README.md

 #### renderTime(Experimental)

 **Note**: This feature is experimental. `jest` cache some modules in test execution, so some test is meaningless except for first executed test.
+We want to test in same environment without caching modules.

 `renderTime` has rendering time in some component.
 You can get render time like bellow.